-In this tutorial, learn how to create with Crystal Clay and Skeleton Leaves in a Nunn Design Wire Frame.
+In this tutorial, learn how to create with Epoxy Clay and Skeleton Leaves in a Nunn Design Wire Frame.
 The end pieces are unique and very light in weight.
 Perfect for pendants and earrings.

 If you are interested in exploring other types of organics, please read a previous blog post from the Nunn Design Blog: A Beginners Guide to Drying and Preparing Organics for Creating Resin Jewelry.
 The preparation of drying and pressing of your flowers is a critical step for avoiding bubbles in your resin.